Sigma Tau Gamma: Symbols and traditions

+The fraternity's colors are azure blue and white.
+Its mascot is the knight and its flower is the white rose.
-Coat of Arms: The coat of arms was adopted in 1927 and modified in 1954.

-Badge: The badge, which all members may purchase and wear, is the principal symbol of membership.
+Its coat of arms was adopted in 1927 and modified in 1954.
+The badge, which all members may purchase and wear, is the principal symbol of membership.
 The badge was adopted in 1927 and modified in 2016.
-The standard gold badge is provided to each new member at the time of initiation.

-Associate Pin: The pin is worn by associate members of the fraternity until initiation.
+The standard gold badge is provided to each new member at initiation.
+The associate pin is worn by associate members of the fraternity until initiation.
 The associate pin is the chapter's property and is returned to the chapter at the time of initiation by the new member.

-White Rose: The white rose is the flower of Sigma Tau Gamma.

-Events
+Activities

 The fraternity hosts multiple annual events, including: